azdavis/azdavis.net/posts/en/write-more-but-less.md

 by Mike Crittenden.
 The thesis of both posts can be summed up as "write more, but less".

-That is: write more thing, but have each thing be shorter.
+That is: write more things, but have each thing be shorter.
 This has a few key benefits.

 First, it lowers the barrier for writing something.
 Instead of worrying about